Mckay250/Subscription-Service/README.md

 step 3
-Run the public service by following the commands below cd public-service/ mvn package   //build the jar file docker build -t public-service:latest . //build a docker image using the docker file docker-compose up -d //create and run a container from the docker image built above
+Run the public service by following the commands below cd public-service/
+  ##build the jar file
+  mvn package
+  ##build a docker image using the docker file
+  docker build -t public-service:latest .
+  ##create and run a container from the docker image built above
+  docker-compose up -d

 step 4